Organizations, Users, and Access Management

 Organizations

-represents an collection of users
+An ArrayLake org represents an collection of users that maintains multiple repos.

-, and an Arraylake User can belong to one or more organizations.
+A company or institution will typically have a single Arraylake org, and an Arraylake User can belong to one or more organizations.

 The org is the owner of all repos.